 MedWatch Safety Alert.
 Silver Spring, MD: US Food and Drug Administration; February 28, 2019.

 This announcement seeks to raise awareness of the potential risks associated with the use of robotic-assisted surgical devices in mastectomies or cancer-related care.
 Recommendations for patients who may seek to have robotically assisted surgery include asking about their surgeon's experience with these procedures and discussing benefits, risks, and alternatives regarding available treatment options with their health care provider.
 Suggestions for health care providers include completing specialized training on procedures they perform.
 A WebM&M commentary described the challenges and benefits associated with robotic surgery.

 International Society for Quality in Health Care.

 Inspired by the work and leadership of Dr. Lucian Leape, this award is a mentoring program to develop physicians and leaders seeking to translate patient safety theory, clinical practice improvements, and implementation science to health care environments in developing countries.
-The deadline for submitting applications is February 15, 2019.
+The current application is now closed.

 Strategy on Reducing Regulatory and Administrative Burden Relating to the Use of Health IT and EHRs.

 Washington, DC: Office of the National Coordinator for Health Information Technology; November 28, 2018.

 Clinician burnout is a persistent threat to patient safety, and electronic health records have been identified as a high-profile contributor to the problem.
 This call for public comments on a draft report seeks insights on specific goals and recommended strategies to address the issue.
 The approaches outlined focus on reducing the time burden associated with frontline electronic health record use.
 The option for submitting comments is closed.